tarantool/nginx_upstream_module/README.md

 2) '$'-prefix is required as part of names, means tnt_eval http_code body { ... } is error,
   it should be tnt_eval $http_status $body { ... }.

-3) Limitations.
-The contents of subrequests issued from within the tnt_eval block (like those fired by echo_subrequest) won't be captured properly.

 [Back to content](#content)

 tnt_eval_buffer_size